seydem-dev/erc-20/README.md

-# Diamonds
+# Banana

-**$DIAS is an ERC20 token which can be minted, burned and paused (only by the owner). $DIAS has an infinite supply and can be minted and burned as long as owner doesn't call `pause()`**
+**$BANANA is an ERC20 token which can be minted, burned and paused (only by the owner). $BANANA has an infinite supply and can be minted and burned as long as owner doesn't call `pause()`**

 ```
 mint()
 ```
-*Function, which mints $DIAS.*
+*Function, which mints $BANANA.*

 ```
 burn()
 ```
-*Function, which burns $DIAS.*
+*Function, which burns $BANANA.*

-*NOTE: BURNING DOESN'T ACTUALLY REFER TO AS TOKENS CEASING TO EXIST.
+*NOTE: BURNING DOESN'T ACTUALLY REFER TO AS TOKENS BEING DESTROYED.
 TOKENS ONLY GET TAKEN OUT OF CIRCULATION, HOWEVER IN A WAY THAT THEY CAN'T BE PUT INTO CIRCULATION ANYMORE, WHICH IS ACCOMPLISHED BY TRANSFERRING THEM TO A NULL ADDRESS.*

 ```
 pause()
 ```
-*Function which is only called by the contract owner and pauses minting and burning $DIAS.*
+*Function which is only called by the contract owner and pauses minting and burning $BANANA.*

 ```
 unpause()
 ```
-*Function which is only called by the contract owner and unpauses minting and burning $DIAS.*
+*Function which is only called by the contract owner and unpauses minting and burning $BANANA.*